Car Ownership vs Car Sharing: How Much Do You Save?

 Now, let’s get down to the details…

-Amount of Interest over 9 Years
+Amount of Interest Over 9 Years After Buying a Car

 So, you have done your research and you are looking out to buy a car.
 Sadly, the car sticker price isn’t what you’ll be paying throughout the 9 years (unless you have too much cash on hand).
 There is more than meets the eye.
 In normal cases, you would need to take up a car loan which you need to fork out the 10% down payment.
 You will be paying the remaining 90% of the car’s value in monthly installments.